Paprika vs Smoked Paprika: Heat, Smoke, and Best Uses

 The real decision is not heat.
-It is whether you want the clean sweetness of paprika or the deeper wood-smoke line of pimenton, because one can sit in the background while the other can reshape the whole pan.
+It is whether you want the clean sweetness of paprika or the deeper wood-smoke line of pimenton profile, because one can sit in the background while the other can reshape the whole pan.

 Paprika Pepper and Pimenton Smoked Paprika Pepper side by side for a heat and flavor comparison